httpwg/http-extensions/draft-ietf-httpbis-replay.md

 # Introduction

 TLS 1.3 {{?TLS13=I-D.ietf-tls-tls13}} introduces the concept of early data (also known as zero round trip data or 0-RTT data).
-Early data allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete if the client has spoken to the same server recently.
+Early data allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete, if the client has spoken to the same server recently.

 When used with HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip delay needed for the